Assistive Technology

 The Wayne Assistive Technology Team (WATT) provides assistive technology devices and services to local districts and public school academies in Wayne County.

-Contact Watt
+Contact WATT

 The Wayne Assistive Technology Team (WATT) is available to provide consultations and Assistive Technology equipment loans to students across Wayne County who have a moderate to severe disability.
 Additionally, WATT is happy to help support Wayne County school teams in building capacity and growing their overall knowledge around Assistive Technology (AT) and Augmentative and Alternative Communication (AAC).